 A lover of all musical genres, Carla released her debut album “Duende” in fall of 2020.
 The album reimagines Spanish folk melodies with electronics, and was inspired by the great Spanish poet and playwright Federico García Lorca.
 The album has received critical acclaim.
 “She impressively merges the specific musical vernaculars of her past and present, and employs masterful vocal facility in order to create a refreshing record that feels entirely relevant in this moment of post-genre art that questions cultural identity and belonging in the landscape of an ever-fragmenting society.” -icareifyoulisten.com

-Carla has been a guest speaker/lecturer at the United Nations, the White House Initiative for Educational Excellence for Hispanics, U.S. Conference of Mayors, Americans for the Arts, Harvard University, Oxford University, SciencesPo (Paris), Aspen Institute, and TEDxMidAtlantic.
+Carla has been a guest speaker/lecturer at the United Nations, the White House Initiative for Educational Excellence for Hispanics, U.S. Conference of Mayors, Americans for the Arts, Harvard University, Oxford University, William and Mary, SciencesPo (Paris), Aspen Institute, and TEDxMidAtlantic.
 Previously, Carla served as a co-creator and Artistic Director of CultureSummit Abu Dhabi, an annual conference conceived to bring together arts and policy leaders from around the world to discuss common challenges and to develop joint approaches to using the arts to help address major global issues.

 She is fluent in Spanish, French, Italian, German, and English and is currently studying Mandarin.